 Daubenya aurea, a really beautiful and rare species, has red or yellow flowers and is found growing on dolerite clay flats in the Roggeveld.
 This species is pollinated by monkey beetles.
 The first three photos from Bob Rutemoeller show plants grown by Alan Horstmann in South Africa and were blooming in September 2003.
 The next two pictures were taken by Alan of his plants.

 In September 2006 in a glorious year there were masses of red ones in bloom for the IBSA annual trip to Middelpos along with other blooming annuals and bulbs.
 For other flowers blooming at the same time see the Roggeveld wiki page.
 The first three photos of the red ones were taken by Bob Rutemoeller and Mary Sue Ittner.
+The fourth photo was taken by Cameron McMaster.
 The last two pictures from the same area show the yellow form photographed by Cameron McMaster in an earlier year at Middelpos and one by Mary Sue Ittner seen in bloom September 2006.

 The first photo by Bob Werra is of one that he grows that is yellow.
 The second photo was taken by Bob Rutemoeller of a pot of red ones blooming in the Kirstenbosch National Botanical Garden bulb room in the Conservatory in August 2003.
 The third image is of seedlings in their 4th winter after sowing, Santa Barbara, California, from Jacob Uluwehi Knecht.
 The last two photos were taken by Michael Mace of a plant grown in California.
 The weirdness of these flowers is hard to fully capture on film.
 Viewed up close, they look more like a piece of coral or an exotic starfish than like a flower.